shawnrice/alphred/tutorial/markdown/Index.md

 These files should cover some general usage of how to use the Alphred wrapper (the `Alphred` class).

 ## What is Alphred?
 Alphred is a PHP library to aid in the creation of workflows for Alfred.
+Most of Alphred should work with PHP 5.3+ (OS X 10.6+), but some features need PHP 5.4+ (OS X 10.9+).
+Alphred generally needs Alfred v2.5+ to run.

 ## Features
 * Simple AlfredXML generation for script filters, including extended XML attributes